gmaccario/vuesquare/README.md

 ## TODO
 - Add live filters
-- Get the form always displayed on the page (second case, no geolocation activated)
+- Form when geolocation is not activated
 - Components separation (different files)
 - Test Unit for the wrapper